cloudflare/research.cloudflare.com/outreach/academic-programs/interns/tim-alberdingkthijm.md

 At Cloudflare, he is dipping his toes in new domains and exploring use-cases for formal verification for policy-based DNS.

 ## Research Areas
-Formal verification, compositional reasoning, network privacy
+Formal verification, Compositional reasoning, Network privacy